 - Touching areas that hurt can de-sensitize the area from the sensation of pain.
 By closing your eyes and touching the painful area as well as surrounding areas, while visualizing whether it is right or left or high or low can be helpful in localizing chronic pain sensations and lowering thresholds for pain.

 - Don’t let your pain linger.
 If pain persists beyond 2-3 days, seek help from a physical therapist or your local health care provider.
 The earlier stress-related back pain is addressed, the more likely it can be managed in a short period of time.

 - Sleep deeply.
 During periods of stress-related pain, sleep is incredibly important to recovery.
 Our cells repair during deep sleep.
 Sleep helps reset the inflammatory process which lowers daily cortisol levels and combats central sensitization.

 The mind and body work together to keep us healthy and feeling great.
 Oftentimes, when searching for , we need to look at just as much as we look at themselves.
-Our emotions and mental health impact the internal chemistry just like an injury or trauma do.
+Our emotions and mental health impact the internal chemistry just like an injury or trauma would.
 By recognizing how our worries, fears, and anxiety impact our physical well-being, we can prevent stress-related pain and keep living and moving at our best.

 Let us help!